alex-nuclearboy/GoIT-marathons/README.md

 -   _it-testdrive (Test Drive IT Professions)_ - this folder contains one of the projects that demonstrates web development skills. <a href="https://wondrous-fairy-f09f78.netlify.app/">The Banderogoose website</a> was initially designed in Figma and then implemented in HTML and CSS.
 This project illustrates the practical application of the concepts learned.

 -   _battle (Comparison of two popular programming languages - JavaScript and Python)_ - a comparative analysis of two popular programming languages, JavaScript and Python.
 The `web` folder demonstrates the HTML/CSS + JavaScript layout for a landing page for the <a href="https://ubiquitous-starburst-a7128c.netlify.app/">city of Lviv</a>.
 The `game` folder contains the "Cities of Ukraine" game, written in Python.

+-   _fullstack-demo (Demo version of the Fullstack Development course)_ - contains the layout of a website for the <a href="https://courageous-monstera-147a1d.netlify.app/">web studio</a>.

+-   _fullstack-demo-pl (GoIT Polska Demo version of the Fullstack Development course)_ - another layout of a website for the <a href="https://teal-dolphin-d72116.netlify.app/">web studio</a>.

 # Проєкти з безкоштовних ІТ-курсів та марафонів від GoIT